+Mother's Day Help your Practice Play "I Spy."
 Library Day!
-Help a Mother's Day Help your Practice Play "I Spy."
-Sort coins child practice writing (Remember neighbor into groups numbers by color shoe tying. to include today.
-1-10. black or size. objects.)
+15 Help a Sort coins child practice writing (Remember neighbor into groups shoe tying. numbers to include today. by color 1-10. black or size. objects.)
 After listening to a story.
-23 together such 26 Write ABCs Find things Black week: 24 Play 25 Keep the TV look for or family to a story, around the hopscotch. off today. things that names. have your house that as Memory Read books are black this or Go Fish. child tell are square, and play week. circular, and games you what happened rectangular. instead. first, next, and last.
-Squirt water Memorial 29 30 31 Help your Start a on the side-Day child write Brightstart walk and time how long it takes to evaporate.
-Ask "How long do you think it will take?"
+20 Find things Write ABCs 19 Black week: Play Play a game Keep the TV together such look for or family to a story, around the hopscotch. off today. things that names. have your house that as Memory Read books or Go Fish. are black this child tell and play are square, week. you what circular, and games happened rectangular. instead. first, next, and last.
+READ.
+TALK.
+PLAY.
+Every Day!
+Squirt water Memorial 26 27 Library Day!
+Make up 30 Play with Help your Start a 28 on the sidemeasuring Day child write Brightstart nonsense walk and time rhymes and cups and their name.
+College Go outside how long it laugh water Savings and play takes to outside. account at www together. catch. evaporate. .brightstartsavings Ask "How .com. long do you think it will take?"